Master of Architecture I (3 year track)

-The Master of Architecture I is a NAAB-accredited, 3 year (7 semesters) program intended for students holding undergraduate degrees in non-design fields.
+The Master of Architecture I is a NAAB-accredited, 3-year (7 semester) program intended for students holding non-professional undergraduate degrees.
 This STEM-designated professional degree program provides a well-grounded understanding of architecture as students immerse in contemporary challenges to address a variety of social, cultural, technological and programmatic contexts.

 At the heart of the M.Arch I curriculum are Core Studios that introduce students to critical topics, imbue necessary skills, inspire critical thinking, examine the production of meaning in architecture, and foster an understanding of architecture as an integrative discipline.
 The Core Studios are carefully synchronized with core courses in drawing and visualization, history and theory, technology and systems, and practice.

-Master of Architecture I AP (2 year advanced standing track)
+Master of Architecture I AP (2-year advanced placement track)

 The Master of Architecture I AP is a 2-year (4-semester program) for students holding a pre-professional degree in architecture or a closely-related field.
 This STEM-designated professional degree program provides an advanced platform for students to engage contemporary challenges and address a variety of social, cultural, technological and programmatic contexts.